Daryldactyl/Daryl_Roberts.github.io/_datascience/datascience-2.md

 ## Check out the project [here](https://github.com/Daryldactyl/Exoplanet_Classification/blob/main/planet_clustering.ipynb)
   - I pulled this data from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/index.html) and had to do extensive cleaning, parsing, and merging of various tables to generate the dataset.
 See how I created the dataset [here](https://github.com/Daryldactyl/Exoplanet_Classification/blob/main/data_processing.ipynb)
   - As a BONUS, I also used lightcurve data in order to find exoplanets in transit.
 Here is the [link to that notebook](https://github.com/Daryldactyl/Exoplanet_Classification/blob/main/exoplanet_finder.ipynb)
+  - **NEW:** I've also created a Tableau Dashboard to present the Data Visualizations for this project.
+You can view the interactive dashboard [here](https://public.tableau.com/app/profile/daryl.roberts4604/viz/ExoplanetsClustering/Dashboard1)
 ## Tools Used
 *Data Cleaning, Data Transformation, Merging DataFrames, Feature Selection, Exploratory Data Analysis, Statistics, K-Means Clustering, Unsupervised Learning, Data Wrangling, Regular Expression, Skillful use of Pandas, Attention to Detail, Problem-Solving, Project Management, Dimensionality Reduction, Clustering Evaluation, Sihouette Analysis, Elbow Method, Optimizing Clusters, Data Exploration, Scikit-learn, Plotly, Interactive Graphing, Feature Engineering, Data Interpretation, Communication, Presenting Data Findings*
 ## Summary: